Published Apr 17, 2017 at 7:20 AM | Updated at 6:09 AM PDT on Apr 19, 2019

-California is full of places to celebrate the stunning scenery, wildlife and history preserved by the National Park Service this summer.
-And, this week is a great time to celebrate the natural beauty of the parks system because Friday marks the agency's 101st birthday.
+National Park Week is here, and California is full of places to celebrate the stunning scenery, wildlife and history preserved by the National Park Service.

 Below, take a look at some of the National Parks in California and what they have to offer visitors.
 Click here for a complete list of National Parks and sites near you.